-- 7.10 The main characteristics which should determine an investment strategy are: - the credit risk of the counterparties invested with; - the length of the investment; and - the type of financial instrument that is used. - 7.11 The Authority has taken a low risk approach to investment and the AIS for 2020/21 will continue to do so.
-Short term unsecured bank investments have generally provided very low returns with the increasing risk from bail-in regulations (see paragraph 4.7).
-The Authority will continue to concentrate its short-term investments in more secure MMFs and government investments. - 7.12 MHCLG Guidance on Local Government Investments specifies the types of financial instruments that local authorities can invest in and the Authority has divided its approved treasury investments into Standard Investments and Non-Standard Investments.
+- 7.7 The main characteristics which should determine an investment strategy are: - the credit risk of the counterparties invested with; - the length of the investment; and - the type of financial instrument that is used. - 7.8 The Authority has taken a low risk approach to investment and the AIS for 2021/22 will continue to do so.
+Short term unsecured bank investments have generally provided very low returns with additional risk from bail-in regulations.
+The Authority will continue to concentrate its short-term investments in more secure MMFs and government investments. - 7.9 MHCLG Guidance on Local Government Investments specifies the types of financial instruments that local authorities can invest in and the Authority has divided its approved treasury investments into Standard Investments and Non-Standard Investments.